brian-burdine/sql-heroes/pseudocode.md

      - b. remove a power
      - c. quit
     - If a.
-	    - Provide a list of current powers
+	    - Provide a list of current powers (that exist, not specifically the hero's)
 	    - Ask if user wants to add one of those, or a new one
         - if new one
           - INPUT new ability